Skip to main content

 Going deeper into flamenco

 The Centro Flamenco Fosforito on Plaza del Potro has free exhibitions and Sunday lunchtime recitals.
-For something even more local, Taberna La Fuenseca — Córdoba's oldest flamenco peña, founded in 1852 — hosts spontaneous performances with an atmosphere you won't find in any ticketed venue.
+For something even more local, Taberna La Fuenseca, Córdoba's oldest flamenco peña, founded in 1852, hosts spontaneous performances with an atmosphere no ticketed venue can replicate.
+The tablao gives you the polished professional version; La Fuenseca gives you the unscripted one.
 The Santa Marina neighbourhood was the birthplace of several great Cordovan flamenco artists.
 In summer, the Noche Blanca del Flamenco turns the entire city into an open stage — free performances from 10:30 pm until dawn.

 Building an evening around the show